zangzelin/code_san_share/README.md

-## [RSCL: Noise-Resistant for Universal Domain Adaptation]
+## Code for SAN

-This repository provides code for RSCL.
+This repository provides code for SAN.

 ### Environment